gonzomir/Toxtree.js/README.md

 ### jToxStudy kit

-This kit gives front-end to AMBIT services, which provide import of IUCTL generated and maintained data for toxicological studies (experiments).
+This kit gives front-end to AMBIT services, which provide import of [IUCLID5](http://iuclid.eu/) generated and maintained data for toxicological studies (experiments).
 The kit name is `study` (for use in `data-kit` initialization attribute).
 First, there are several additional

 ##### Dependencies